ACatWalks/HouseCall-FE/README.md

 *   id.
 This is a serial and the primary key to refer to comments in the database.
 *   author.
 This is a string equal to the patient or doctor's firstName and lastName concatenated.
 *   content.
 This is a string.
+*   interlocutor.
+This is a string to link each comment to the other person in the conversation.